sangres.com sangres.com

 Red Fleet State Park is centered around some ancient dinosaur tracks that just happen to be close to Red Fleet Reservoir.
 Red Fleet is named for a Navajo sandstone outcropping that resembles a fleet of ships where the rocks stick up out of the water.

-Vernal is in the heart of dinosaur bone and track country, Red Fleet State Park is a great place to fish, picnic or camp in the middle of that.
-The dinosaur tracks in the Navajo sandstone are about 200 million years old and you can hike to them in about 30 minutes from the campground.
+The dinosaur tracks in the Navajo sandstone at Red Fleet State Park are about 200 million years old and they are located about a 30-minute hike from the campground.
 Or you can go the other way and spend a good day in the boat just fishing.
 This is a beautiful area northeast of Vernal: Dinosaur National Monument to the east, the Uinta Mountains to the west, sandstone and desert country to the south.

 Red Fleet State Park is open year-round with no closures.
 Summer hours are 6 AM to 10 PM, winter hours are 8 AM to 5 PM.
 The day-use permit costs $7 and covers use of the boat ramp.
 You can also buy a $75 annual Utah State Parks pass at the Red Fleet State Park Visitor Center.
 Overnight camping runs $13.
 Red Fleet State Park is on US 191, about 13 miles north of Vernal.